slint-ui/slint/docs/recipes/recipes.md

 }
 ```

-### Breakpoints for responsive ui
+### Breakpoints for Responsive User Interfaces

-Use this recipe to implement a responsive SideBar that collapses when the parent width is smaller than the given break-point.
-When the button is clicked, the SideBar expands if collapsed on break-point.
+Use recipe implements a responsive SideBar that collapses when the parent
+width is smaller than the given break-point.
+When clicking the Button, the
+SideBar expands again.

 ```slint,no-auto-preview
 import { Button, StyleMetrics } from "std-widgets.slint";